marklove5102/jarkViewer/README_EN.md

 ## 📜 License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the GPL-3.0 License.
 For more details, see the [LICENSE file](https://github.com/jark006/JarkViewer/blob/main/LICENSE).